 Leverage the knowledge of experts

-Use all the resources available to learn as much as possible about real estate geo-farming and how to succeed at it.
+Use all the resources available to learn as much as possible about real estate geo-farming and how to succeed at it like knowing what a lease up period is.
 The first place to start is with other investors who are already doing it and have been doing it for some time.
 They can help you avoid mistakes, teach new strategies, and share their best practices.

 Get to know your target market

 This may seem obvious, but it’s important to remember that each city has a unique culture and values.
 To create postal cards and advertisements that resonate with your audience, you need to understand what they want or need from the real estate industry.

 Know who you are trying to reach out to

 If you are targeting people in affluent neighborhoods, you should use images of houses with large pools and perfectly manicured lawns in your ads.
 If you are targeting people living in an urban area who are more concerned with affordability than luxury amenities, then it would make sense for one ad campaign featuring apartments.

 - Color scheme: The color scheme is the first thing your potential buyer will notice on your geo farming postcards.
 If you have a logo, use it!
 Make sure you’re using colors that stand out and make people take notice.

 - Font: The next thing they’ll see is the font.
 Make sure it’s easy to read and won’t distract from the message or image on your card.
 Something bold with thick lines works well here.